aliceriot/datastructures/hash_table/README.md

 collisions (which would require allocated space equal to keyspace size) since we'd probably like to store other things on our computer besides our small movie database.

+So how do we get around this?
+Well, one simple way is with the modulo operator.
+Say we make a guess about how much storage to allocate - maybe we want to do 1000 records or so.
+So we can allocate an array with dimension 1000, and then once we hash our keys we can take `hash(key)
+% 1000` to get an array index into which to stick the value.